-Here's just some of the amazing feedback we've received
+Here is just some of the amazing feedback we have received

 Nursery Teacher Malton Primary